uw-midsun/CAN-Explorer/README.md

 ## Mongo Display

-For first-time setup you may encounter the following error
+For first-time setup you may encounter the following errors

+### File system watchers
 ```
 ENOSPC: System limit for number of file watchers reached
 ```